Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

 ## Cost and Features

-* The cost parameter for this project was none.All the softwares and features were freely available on the internet.
+* The cost parameter for this project was none.
+All the softwares and features were freely available on the internet.

 ## Application